nickolayArbuzov/rsschool-cv/cv.md

     })

 ### Experience
-Cumulative experience, I would roughly estimate as 800-1000 hours - like taking courses, doing homework, solving tasks on codewars (and others), solving work tasks, writing macros, scripts, automating dashboards
+Cumulative experience, I would roughly estimate as 800-1000 hours of programming - like taking courses, doing homework, solving tasks on codewars (and others), solving work tasks, writing macros, scripts, automating dashboards

 ### Education
 I have an ordinary higher education in the specialty "Finance and Credit".